Anselome/LeapAI.Net/README.md

 Automatic publishing of the Site project has been added.
 A PR to the ghpublish branch must be approved and merged.
 It may be best to submit your PR to the main branch first and then submit a PR of main into ghpublish, otherwise please submit different PRs for main and ghpublish.
 Upon completion, the appropriate action workflow should run and publish to Github Pages by way of committing to the gh-pages branch.
 API Keys will need to be set yearly around May 19th. **DO NOT COMMIT OR MERGE TO THE gh-pages BRANCH**

 ## Notes concerning automated publishing to NuGet
 Automatic publishing of the SDK project has been added.
 A PR to the nugetPublish branch must be approved and merged.
-Upon completion, the appropriate action workflow should run and package and publish to nuget.
+It may be best to submit your PR to the main branch first and then submit a PR of main into nugetPublish, otherwise please submit different PRs for main and nugetPublish.Upon completion, the appropriate action workflow should run and package and publish to nuget.
 This will only perform a Patch update.
 If a minor/major version update is required, that will need to be done manually and then the patch repo variable will need to be reset to 0.
 API Keys will need to be set yearly around May 15th.

 ## Release Notes
 ### 1.0.4